Consolidated Notice (Parking, Red Light and Speed Camera)

 Notice of Determination

 Determinations of liability have been entered against tickets listed in this section for one of the following reasons: (a) an administrative law officer has entered a liable determination as a result of a hearing; (b) the registered owner or responsible party has failed to respond to either the ticket placed on the windshield or the mailed notice of violation or; (c) the registered owner or responsible party has failed to appear for a scheduled hearing.
 The registered owner or responsible party is liable in the amount of the indicated fines.
-If payment is not received by the listed PAY BY DATE, then a late payment penalty that is equal to the lesser of: (i) the original fine amount; or (ii) $250 minus the original fine amount will be assessed.
+If payment is not received by the listed PAY BY DATE.
+A late payment penalty will be assessed that is equal to the lesser of: (i) the original fine amount; or (ii) $250 minus the original fine amount.
 To see a list of late payment penalties by violation type, please visit www.chicago.gov/finance.